clowdr-app/clowdr/README.md

    _Note: `lastLoggedInAt` defaults to `now()` hence why updating it with a blank value when there is a constraint conflict results in it reflecting the last logged in time._

+BCP: Ed said, "It occurs to me that this note is already out of date, as is the paragraph above it."

 ```js
 function (user, context, callback) {